BlockScope/blockscope/www-hakyll/static/cv/index.md

 title: Phil de Joux
 ---

-I prefer simple and raw over convoluted and crufty.

-Give me VIM and a REPL over an IDE with wizards any day.
-Leave me a build and tests I can reproduce from the command line any time.
+I am a software engineer, bold in learning but otherwise cautious.

-### Tech I quite like
+### Tech I like

 F# and Haskell as general purpose **programming languages**
 SQL, XML, JSON and Dhall for **data**